The Importance of Play When Socializing Your Puppy

 The Importance of Socializing Your Puppy

 Socializing a dog is a difficult thing to do as a pet owner, but it’s a must if you want your fur baby to become accustomed to other dogs and humans.
-When a dog is properly socialized, they are apt to flourish into a more relaxed and well-mannered pooch.
+When a dog is properly socialized, they are apt to flourish into a more relaxed and well-mannered dog.
 They’ll also be less likely to become anxious or contentious in new situations, whether that’s going to the vet, taking a road trip, experiencing loud noises, or having a new pet in the house.
 The best part, though, is that it can be fun as it involves a ton of playtime and bonding!

 How to Socialize a Puppy (With Other Dogs and Humans)